Home : Window Replacement Companies : Lincoln

 Back To Top ˆ

 Every Lincoln window (24 in all) on our south wall has now failed at least once, some twice.
-The warranty is for 10 years from date of manufacture, so the warranty on our new construction was less than 9.5 years, because they were made 6 months before the installation .
+Unfortunately, the warranty is for 10 years from date of manufacture, so the warranty on our new construction was less than 9.5 years, because they were made 6 months before the installation .
 Several of them failed at just under 10 years from our purchase of the house and this is when we found this out.

 Ron - Homeowner - from 2015